 In a word, yes.
 It takes time and patience, but kittens can be introduced to other cats and dogs who are cat-safe – there’s good guidance in this Cats Protection League leaflet.
 We know of a few kittens who’ve grown up alongside all kinds of other species, becoming besties with natural prey creatures like rats and birds!

 How else can I support my cat’s development?

 Start your kitten off on the right paw with a good healthcare regime.
 We recommend setting calendar updates on your phone or computer to provide a reminder when it’s time for flea treatment, worming and booster vaccinations, and staying with a vet practice who’ll get to know your cat.

-Once your kitten has grown up a little, you might also consider supplementing your her diet to keep her in purrfect shape.
-YuMOVE Cat is great for mobility and joints support, while YuDERM Cat keeps your cat’s skin and coat in tip-top condition.
-If your cat starts to display any signs of anxiety, YuCALM Cat can help her to cope with stress and be happier and calmer.
+Once your kitten has grown up a little, you might also consider supplementing your cat's diet to keep them in purrfect shape.
+YuMOVE Joint Care for Cats is great for mobility and joints support, while YuMOVE Skin & Coat Care Moulting Cat keeps your cat’s skin and coat in tip-top condition.
+If your cat starts to display any signs of anxiety, YuMOVE Calming Care for Cats can help them to cope with stress and be happier and calmer.

 We hope you’ve found our happy, healthy kitten guide useful, and we would love to meet your cats and kittens on Facebook, Instagram and Twitter.
 If you’ve got kitten pics and videos to share, you’ll make our day!